 College of Food, Ag & Nat Res Sci

-The overarching goal of this project is to determine how deleterious variants, a ubiquitous feature of the variation in every organism, impact yield and productivity in crop species.
-In particular, this group is focused on the effects of deleterious variants in inbreeding species, where cultivars are grown as inbred lines and thus deleterious variants are not offset by heterosis in hybrids.
+One of the primary themes of research in the Morrell Lab is to determine how deleterious variants, a ubiquitous feature of the variation in every organism, impact yield and productivity in crop species.
+In particular, the group is focused on the effects of deleterious variants in inbreeding species, where cultivars are grown as inbred lines and thus deleterious variants are not offset by heterosis in hybrids.
 Specifically they seek to address three objectives that can be summarized as three issues:

 This research was featured on the MSI website in March 2015: New Data Storage Option for MSI Researchers.